mikebowler/jekyll_jirametrics/quickstart.md

 **Optional:** If you want to use the dependency chart, which is included in `standard_project` by default then you'll want to install [graphviz](https://graphviz.org/download/).
 In my case, that was as simple was `brew install graphviz`.
 Note that nothing will blow up if you don't install this - you just won't get the dependency chart in the output.

+{: .tip }
+Before the first full download, you can confirm your credentials and configuration are working with `jirametrics verify` (added in v3.1).
+It authenticates to Jira without downloading anything and prints a line like `Verified https://improvingflow.atlassian.net — authenticated as Mike Bowler`.
+If it can't authenticate it tells you why.
+On earlier versions, skip this and go straight to `jirametrics go` below.

 Now we're ready to run the tool.
 From the command line, run:

 ```